vleue/understanding-bevy/src/introduction.md

 - fully configurable: strip out the bits you don't need, replace them, or hack the core code yourself

-- written in Rust, offering fantastic speed, modern ergonomics and more safety
+- written in Rust, offering fantastic speed, modern ergonomics and superior memory safety

-- actively developed, carefully curated, with a commitment to code quality
+- actively developed and carefully curated, with a commitment to code quality

-- helpful, friendly and expert community
+- helpful, friendly, and expert community

 <h2> Why You Shouldn't Use Bevy </h2>